faizsameerahmed96/hex-game-ppo/README/README.md

  We may need to join these networks in some way if only one agent is allowed.

 TO ADD

+## Journal
+- Initially, both agents learn on random.
+However while dueling the agent seems to stop becoming better and settles around the 0-10% mark

 ## Scratch Notes